Mashrou' Leila: Former members

-Themes and style
+Musical style and themes

 Mashrou’ Leila's themes and satirical Lebanese lyrics reflect the many faces and flaws of Lebanese society which are not addressed by mainstream Arabic music.
 The band is critical of the problems associated with life in Beirut and they are known for their liberal use of swear-words in some of their songs.
 Their debut album's nine songs discuss subject matters such as lost love, war, politics, security and political assassination, materialism, immigration and homosexuality.
 "Latlit" one of the Mashrou' Leila album tracks is a caricature of the Lebanese society overridden by gossip.
 "Shim el Yasmine" (literally Smell the Jasmine), a song reminiscent of Jay Brannan's "Housewife", was described as an ode to tolerance for same-sex love where a young man wants to introduce his bride to his parents but the bride turns out to be a groom.
 "Fasateen" (literally meaning "dresses") is a ballad that discusses the issue of interfaith or inter-religious marriage, a growing phenomenon in Lebanon.
 The song's music video shows the band members deconstructing nuptial symbols and defying the pressure of romantic relationships.
 Some of the distinctive features of the band's music is the prominence of the violin in passages redolent of Armenian folk music and the use of a megaphone in some songs to alter lead vocalist Hamed Sinno's voice.
+They continued tackling social issues in their later albums, with their fourth album featuring songs such as "Kalam", which addressed issues of gender identity, while "Bint Elkhandaq" addressed misogyny in the Middle East as well as Islamophobia in the West.